akka/akka/akka-docs/src/main/paradox/stream/stream-cookbook.md

 the downstream.
 In our case the seed function is a constant function that returns 0 since there were no missed ticks at that point.
  * A fold function that is invoked when multiple upstream messages needs to be collapsed to an aggregate value due to the insufficient processing rate of the downstream.
-Our folding function simply increments the currently stored count of the missed ticks so far.
+Our folding function increments the currently stored count of the missed ticks so far.

 As a result, we have a flow of `Int` where the number represents the missed ticks.
 A number 0 means that we were